 (6) A regulation made under this section is inoperative to the extent that it is inconsistent with this Act or a regulation made under this Act (other than this section).

-[Section 343A inserted by No. 14 of 1996 s.
+[Section 343A inserted: No. 14 of 1996 s.
 4.]

 343B.
 Governor may amend or repeal local laws